TheKikGen/MPC-LiveXplore/tkgl_bootstrap/readme.md

 3. Adapt the /tkgl_bootstrap/scripts/tkgl_bootstrap script to your needs

-   By default, the script creates an overlay on the Arp Patterns directory to allows loading of your own ones from the MPC application.
+   By default, an overlay on the Arp Patterns/Progression directory is created to allow loading of your own patterns from the sdcard.
+   (check Akai directory that will be created on the root directory after a first boot).

 4. Place any binary in the /tkgl_bootstrap/bin

 5. Test locally via ssh before running in nominal mode

+    ssh root@(your MPC ip addr)

 6. Reboot your MPC !

+    ssh root@(your MPC ip addr) reboot

 A full root access to the system is granted within tkgl_bootstrap, however the file system is mounted read-only for security reasons.
 I do not recommend to install software and/or to deeply customize the internal file system.
 You will loose everything at the next update.
 Instead implement your custom app on the sdcard, to ensure isolation with the filesystem, and to preserve your work.